moorl/MoorlDocs/docs-source/MoorlAccessoryFinder/index.md

 ![Logo](images/af1.JPG)

-There you create a new FIltergroup:
+There you create a new Filtergroup:

 ![Logo](images/af2.JPG)